Mantis (Marvel Cinematic Universe): Powers and abilities

-Mantis has the power to sense the feelings and emotions of others whom she touches, and to influence their thoughts or cause them to fall asleep.
-In Guardians of the Galaxy Vol. 2 she was introduced as being powerful enough to put the self-described celestial Ego the Living Planet to sleep and was also shown to have superhuman durability, as she easily survived a huge fall landing on her feet and later just got knocked out when a flaming rock hit her in the head at full force.
+Mantis has the power to sense the feelings and emotions of others whom she touches, and to influence their thoughts or cause them to fall asleep, essentially mind controlling them.
+In Guardians of the Galaxy Vol. 2 she was introduced as being powerful enough to put the celestial Ego to sleep.
 In Avengers: Infinity War, she was able to lull Thanos into a stupor, although she struggled to maintain this state.
+In The Guardians of the Galaxy Holiday Special, she was able to instantly cause Kevin Bacon to cease resisting and voluntarily accompany herself and Drax to Knowhere, keeping him in that state for an extended period of time.
+Her powers also extend to controlling memories of others, as seen in Guardians of the Galaxy Vol. 3, where she was able to make Drax forget what he saw.